Sparking Collaborative Results.

 • Past Board member of the Calgary Opera, the Honens International Piano Competition and the EPCOR Centre for the Performing Arts (now the Arts Commons)

-• In July 2015, Ann will assume the role of Senior Advisor to the Provost, Leadership, at the University of Calgary.
+• Ann has been Senior Advisor to the Provost, Leadership, at the University of Calgary since July 2015.

 As Dean of the Faculty of Social Work at the University of Calgary from 1998-2010, Dr. Rogers led the Faculty to become one of the largest and most reputable in Canada with innovative programming delivered across the province and significant achievements in community-based, policy and practice-relevant research.